PRACTICE GEAR

 ◻ Water Bottle with water!

-◻ Team Bag
+◻ Swim Bag

 any LARGE swim bag will do, but it needs to be large enough to hold swim gear (fins, kickboard, snorkel, pull buoy), towels, and dryland gear (mat, shoes).
 Also needs to drain.